farique1/MSX-Sublime-Syntax/README.md

 # ⛔️ DEPRECATED
-### These tools were integrated into the [Basic Dignified Suite](https://github.com/farique1/basic-dignified), are out of date and will no longer be supported here.
+### This repo is part of a series of tools that were integrated into the [Basic Dignified Suite](https://github.com/farique1/basic-dignified).
+The newer versions are available there.
+This version is out of date and will no longer be supported here.
-### This repo exists for archival purpose only.
+### This repo now exists for archival purpose only.
 ----------------------------

 ## MSX Sublime Tools